 For some property sellers and buyers, a mortgage is an obstacle to full property ownership instead of a vehicle that makes full ownership possible.
-Sometimes, this is because they enter a seller financed mortgage without understanding all it entails, and have misconceptions about parts of the process that they know about.
+Sometimes, this is because they enter a seller-financed mortgage without understanding all it entails, and have misconceptions about parts of the process.

 Here are some frequently asked questions that we’ve answered to reduce the learning curve for seller financing by providing sellers and buyers with essential information on seller financing and mortgage note sales.
 Whether this is your first time considering seller financing, or you simply need a refresher course on the subject, the information below will educate you about the financing process, the process of a mortgage note sale, and dispel common misconceptions you may have about either one.

 - A seller financed mortgage is a transaction in which a property seller finances the buyer’s purchase of the property by providing the latter with a loan agreement.

 - A mortgage note sale can benefit by the holder by giving them a lump sum of cash, removing the hassle of administering a loan, and removing the risk of non-payment.